-In overseeing strategy, relationship building, and fundraising, Carla works directly with the leadership team as well as the Board of Directors and Advisory Council that are instrumental to REDF’s success.
-In leading an expansion from the Bay Area to Southern California, and in 2016, to 18 other states around the country, Carla has laid the foundation for REDF to impact the lives of tens of thousands more people nationwide.
-Under Carla’s leadership, REDF has been awarded two, prestigious federal Social Innovation Fund grants by the Corporation for National and Community Service.
-Additionally, Los Angeles Business Times awarded REDF the Nonprofit Social Enterprise of the Year award, and San Francisco Magazine recognized Carla in their list of innovative Bay Area Philanthropists.
-Carla is called on frequently to share her expertise at a variety of domestic and international conferences and speaking engagements, including the Social Enterprise World Forum in Milan, Italy, the Social Traders Master Conference in Melbourne, Australia, and most recently, as part of the American Enterprise Institute “Disruptor” Series in Washington, DC.
+Under Carla’s leadership, REDF was awarded two federal Social Innovation Fund grants by the Corporation for National and Community Service.
+Carla is called on frequently to share her expertise at a variety of domestic and international conferences and speaking engagements, including the Social Enterprise World Forum in Milan, Italy, the Social Traders Master Conference in Melbourne, Australia, and as part of the American Enterprise Institute “Disruptor” Series in Washington, DC.

 Before joining REDF, Carla was President and CEO of the Corporation for Supportive Housing, where she was responsible for providing grants, loans, and technical assistance to service-enriched housing initiatives that ended homelessness for tens of thousands.
 She was a Program Analyst with the California Office of the Legislative Analyst and Director of Policy and Planning for the San Francisco Department of Social Services.